Quansight-Labs/ndindex/docs/type-confusion.md

   a[idx] # Gives an error
   ```

-- **Only use ndindex classes for objects that represent indices.** Do not use
+- **Use ndindex classes only for objects that represent indices.** Do not use
   classes like `Integer`, `Tuple`, `IntegerArray`, or `BooleanArray` unless
   the object in question is going to be an index to an array.
 For example,
   array shapes are always tuples of integers, but they are not indices, so